 How Lucidchart can help you document your project

-- Pull up a mind map as you gather requirements.
-You can even project your Lucidchart document during a meeting with stakeholders and add suggestions in real time.
+- Utilize a mind map as you gather requirements.
+You can even share your Lucidchart document during a meeting with stakeholders and add suggestions in real time.

 - If you work in software development, you might want to create a user flow diagram based on the requirements you’ve received.
 With this document, developers can see a high-level view of how the software should function.